-The Americans wanted to settle in Texas to get free land and also because they wanted the United States to expand and seize the territories that belonged to Mexico.
+The Americans wanted to settle in Texas for a variety of reasons, including free land and the desire for the United States to expand and seize territories that belonged to Mexico.
 Mexico offered free land to American colonists who would arrive in Texas and settle in areas threatened by Indian attacks.
 But why is everyone moving to Texas?
 Well, I'm sure you've heard that everything is “bigger” there, and that includes opportunities.